- Home

 In order for your horse to be able to race, it must of course be located at the appropriate track at the designated race time, and it must also have completed 3 hours of Race Preparation immediately prior to the race.
 Never fear, this preparation will be booked in for you automatically when you enter a race - you just need to make sure your horse can get there!

 At the end of the Race Meet (See Continents), prestige, purses, and Class league placings are all updated.
-Horses placed in the Top 5 will share the purse, while prestige is awarded to the top 7 runners - of course, the higher you place the better the reward!
+Horses placed in the Top 5 will share the purse, while prestige is awarded to the top 7 runners - of course, the higher you place and the more 'real jockeys' in the race, the better the reward!

 The track is also home to a resident tipster, an virtual equine expert who doesn't mind a bet or two - sometimes he'll offer his choices for race favouritism in the betting stakes.
 Check each individual race page before the event to check his early mail!
 Maybe he knows something you don't?